Musaeus College: Musaeus College traditions

-The school motto has always been "පදීපං ගවේසථ" (pronounced: "padeepang gavae satha") which means "Follow the light".
-Higgins gave the motto so that Buddhist girls attending the college will always be focused, following the "path of light" or words of wisdom by Lord Buddha at the same time being moulded in to educated young ladies during the girls' time in college.
+The school motto has always been "පදීපං ගවේසථ" (pronounced: "padeepang gavae satha") which translates to "Follow the light" in English.
+Higgins gave the motto so that Buddhist girls attending the college will always be focused, following the "path of light" or words of wisdom given by Lord Buddha while being moulded into educated young ladies during the girls' time in college.